ga-dc/wdi5-project2/presentation_guide.md

 * Deep dive – Depending on your project, go deeper into to aspects of the work. (see components below)
 * Recap and next steps – Review the pitch and tell the internal team about next steps as a transition to Q & A

-### Presentation Components
+#### Presentation Components

-Following are some items to consider including in your presentation...
+Following are some items to consider including in your presentation:

 * Functional prototype – e.g. initial coded segments of the MVP)
 * Clickable prototype – e.g. click thru for sections of the flow that is beyond the scope of MVP)